SixSq/old.sixsq.github.com/_jobs/2018-05-14-clojure-developer.md

 ====

 SixSq is currently recruiting a *Clojure and Cloud Developer*.
-As part of the SixSq core development team, the work will consist in further developing [SlipStream](/products-and-services/slipstream/overview), an open source multi-cloud management solution.
+As part of the SixSq core development team, the work will consist of further developing [SlipStream](/products-and-services/slipstream/overview), an open source multi-cloud management solution.
 The successful candidate will work in extending the product, using primarily the Clojure language and its eco-system.
 Since SlipStream still has Java elements, porting and reimplementation of Java logic into Clojure will also take place initially.

 SlipStream is the foundation technology for SixSq's [Nuvla service](/products-and-services/nuvla/overview) and [NuvlaBox product](/products-and-services/nuvlabox/overview).